microsoft/BotBuilder-Samples/experimental/adaptive-tool/README.md

 ## Getting started

-Adaptive Tool can be installed [from the Visual Studio Marketplace](#install-from-the-visual-studio-marketplace) or [from a local VSIX file](#install-from-a-local-vsix-file).
+Adaptive Tools can be installed [from Visual Studio Marketplace](#install-from-the-visual-studio-marketplace) or [from a local VSIX file](#install-from-a-local-vsix-file).

 ### Install from the Visual Studio Marketplace

-1. Install the [Bot Framework Adaptive Tool](https://marketplace.visualstudio.com/items?itemName=adaptive-tool) from the [VS Code](https://marketplace.visualstudio.com/vscode) tab of the Visual Studio Marketplace.
+1. Install [Bot Framework Adaptive Tools](https://marketplace.visualstudio.com/items?itemName=BotBuilder.bot-framework-adaptive-tools) from the [VS Code](https://marketplace.visualstudio.com/vscode) tab of the Visual Studio Marketplace.
-1. Open an LG, LU, QNA, or dialog file and the extension will activate.
+1. Open an LG, LU, or dialog file and the extension will activate.

 ### Install from a local VSIX file

 1. Clone the [BotBuilder-Samples](https://github.com/microsoft/BotBuilder-Samples) repo.
-1. In a terminal or command prompt, navigate to the directory containing the Adaptive Tool, **experimental/adaptive-tool**, and run the following commands:
+1. In a terminal or command prompt, navigate to the directory containing the Adaptive Tools, **experimental/adaptive-tool**, and run the following commands:

     ```cmd
     npm install
     ```

     ```cmd
     npm run build
     ```

   1. Run the command below to install [vsce](https://www.npmjs.com/package/vsce):

       ```cmd
       npm install -g vsce
       ```

 1. Finally, run the following command to export the VSIX file:

     ```cmd
     vsce package
     ```

-    You're now ready to install Adaptive Tool.
+    You're now ready to install Adaptive Tools.
 1. Open VS Code and open the **Extensions** view.
 1. Click the **Views and More Actions** button (...) in the upper-right corner of the Extensions panel.
 Then click **Install from VSIX..** and select the VSIX file you created earlier.
 1. Open an LG, LU, QNA, or dialog file and the extension will activate.